How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 • excellent thermal efficiency

-• insulates even when wet – crucial in winter
+• retains insulation even when wet—crucial in winter conditions

-• suitable both for active movement and longer breaks
+• suitable for both active movement and longer rest periods

 Man in winter nature dressed in Devold merino thermal wear, with a scarf and hat, holding a thermal mug.
 Photo: Rigad